 Quality issues in the permanent makeup industry

 This industry is booming!
 One-day courses are popping up everywhere with even cheaper price tags than the previous year.
 However, the permanent makeup and microblading industry is still not regulated by a governing body and practitioners do not need to be medically trained or level 3 beauty therapists to perform invasive permanent makeup and microblading treatments on your face.

 I have corrected many clients’ eyebrows that have changed to colours such as, salmon pink, orange, khaki, grey and blue following procedures carried out in various areas in the country.
-In fact, nearly 25%* of my work is colour and shape correction. (*figures from January 2018 to March 2019)
+In fact, nearly 10%* of my work is colour and shape correction or lifting out the pigment and lightening old pigment from years ago. (*figures from January 2018 to March 2022)

 I always use very high quality pigments and needles and will never cut costs on these essential tools of the trade.